retentioneering/retentioneering-tools/docs/source/user_guides/preprocessing.rst

 .. code-block:: python

-    from retentioneering.graph.p_graph import PGraph
+    from retentioneering.graph.preprocessing_graph import PGraph

     pgraph = PGraph(stream)

-As you see, :py:meth:`PGraph<retentioneering.graph.p_graph.PGraph>` constructor requires an instance of Eventstream.
+As you see, :py:meth:`PGraph<retentioneering.graph.preprocessing_graph.PGraph>` constructor requires an instance of Eventstream.
 The graph's root is associated with the initial state of the eventstream which will be changed according to the graph logic.

 Creating a single node
 ~~~~~~~~~~~~~~~~~~~~~~